skule/bylaws/bylaw-1.md

    1. Regular Members retain their membership during the Summer following the Academic Year if they were enrolled and paid their membership fees during the Winter Semester.
 1. Regular Members who complete the requirements of their undergraduate degree (as defined by the Faculty) shall lose Membership of the Society  and become Alumni (as defined in 1.2) on the date of their Convocation.
 1. Ex-Officio Members shall be individuals who have been granted Membership by the Bylaws of the Society.
-   1. The UTSU Representative, as described in Section 4.1, shall be considered an Ex-Officio Member of the Engineering Society.
 1. The “Confidentiality Agreement - Information Sharing” document provides the ability for the President, Speaker, and Chief Returning Officer of the Engineering Society to verify a Member’s enrolment status if they hold, are attempting to hold a position, or have signed a nomination form for a Member attempting to hold a position through a process administered by the Society.
    1. The enrolment status of a Member may be verified in the following circumstances:
       1. After a Nomination Period for each candidate, and if applicable, the Members who signed their nomination form.
 This is the responsibility of the Chief Returning Officer;